-Full hospital employee benefits, professional travel to selected meetings, and paid professional liability insurance
+Full hospital employee benefits, including vacation and holidays, and professional travel to selected meetings

 Applicants must possess a degree in pharmacy from an American Council on Pharmaceutical Education (ACPE) accredited college.
 The applicant must also be eligible for licensure in the state of Arkansas.